 How to Make This Head Wreath for Your DIY Skeleton Costume

 The first step in starting this black rose head wreath is cutting out your crepe pieces.
-Print the PDF template below as a guide for cutting your crepe, and be sure you are cutting the crepe with the grain.
-Head over to my Craft School Crepe Paper 101 lesson if you want to learn more about crafting with crepe.
+Print the PDF template on this crepe paper rose post as a guide for cutting your crepe, and be sure you are cutting the crepe with the grain.

 After adding your flowers to the crown, arrange the leaves randomly to look natural.
 My trick to making the leaf placement look natural is to have them pointing away from the blooms.
 Here is where we added in our metallic accent.
 We chose gold, but you can create beautiful head wreaths using silver or copper too.